vtexdocs/dev-portal-content/docs/guides/Checkout/white-label-sellers-selection-algorithm/update-an-account-orderform-configuration.md

 - `maskFirstPurchaseData`: allows, on a first purchase, masking client's data.
 It could be useful when a shared cart is used and the client doesn't want to share its data.
 - `recaptchaValidation`: configures reCAPTCHA validation status for the account.
 - `requiresLoginToPlaceOrder`: indicates whether authentication is required for completing purchases.
-- `minimumPurchaseDowntimeSeconds`: define a minimum interval between successive purchases.
+- `minimumPurchaseDowntimeSeconds`: minimum interval (in seconds) between successive purchases.
 - `cartAgeToUseNewCardSeconds`: define a minimum cart existence period before allowing the use of a new credit card.

 See a request body example below: